raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

 ## Full Chapters to Repeat

-Mandatory to Repeat
+Mandatory to Repeat (and extract the challenging content)
     = Passive
     = Reported Speech
     = Present Perfect Simple and Continuous
     = Adverbs
     = Linking Words
     = Preferences
-    = Crime and Punishments
     = Food and Drinks
     = Quantities
+    = At Work

-Optional
+Optional (content not extracted)
     = Sports and Exercise
+    = Critizing

+Not Needed (the challenging content is here)
+    = Technology and Communications
     = Time and Moments
+    = Weather
+    = Creative Works
+    = Comparing Things
+    = Dates
+    = Crime and Punishments
-    = Critizing
+    = Manipulating Things

 ## Conditionals